AlextheEngineer/3DHandsForAll/README.md

-# Hand Pose Annotation Tool
-Repository for color-based 3D hand pose annotation tool using a single RGB image.
+# 3D Hands for All
+We introduce an 3D hand pose annotation tool that can annotate using a single RGB image.
+This tool enables you to provide an arbitrary number of 2D keypoints and automatically optimize the MANO hand pose to fit the provided keypoints.
+It also allows full control of all joint rotations (with physical constraints) for more refined annotation.
+In addition, we provide pretrained 2D and 3D models to enable automatic annotation.
+However, manual refinement might be needed for higher accuracy as the estimated 2D/3D keypoints can be imperfect.

+This tool is used in our paper [Ego2HandsPose: A Dataset for Egocentric Two-hand 3D Global Pose Estimation](https://arxiv.org/abs/2206.04927) for the annotation of the Ego2Hands dataset.
+For more details on Ego2Hands, please check out [this repo](https://github.com/AlextheEngineer/Ego2Hands).